Athletics at W&L

 - The 1988 Men’s Tennis team and the 2007 Women's Tennis team each have won a NCAA Division III National title and several other teams have finished in the NCAA Top 10 in Division III.

-- W&L claimed four Conference Championships (Women's Lacrosse, Women's Swimming, Men's Tennis & Women's Tennis)
+- W&L claimed six Conference Championships (Women's Lacrosse, Riding, Women's Swimming, Men's Tennis & Women's Tennis, Volleyball)

-- W&L won the ODAC Commissioner’s Cup for overall athletic excellence and has won the award in 16 of the last 18 years and captured women’s overall cup for the ninth straight year
+- W&L won the ODAC Commissioner’s Cup for overall athletic excellence and has won the award in 18 of the last 20 years

-- Three teams participated in the NCAA Division III National Championships
+- Four teams participated in the NCAA Division III National Championships

 - Six athletes were named the conference athlete of the year in their sport

 - A total of eight different athletes were named the scholar-athlete of the year in their respective sport